-To make smarter hiring decisions, recruiters and employers should employ best practice and repeatable strategy, monitoring decisions and performance throughout.
+To make smarter hiring decisions, recruiters and employers should employ best practice and repeatable strategies, monitoring decisions and performance throughout.

 Almost all recruitment processes include some form of pre-recruitment assessment, and recruiters use these to reduce recruitment costs, provide an objective test of skills, aptitudes and work behaviour, and to streamline the candidate pool.